olia-la/lucapette.github.com/_drafts/a-few-words-about-hiring.markdown

 a way that I barely understand.

-There are so many things I do not understand about how we interview people, how we write the ads we post on on job boards, how we treat the candidates that I have hard times to find a constructive way to talk about this.
-When I get this feeling I become more analytical.
+There are so many things I do not understand about how we interview people, how we write the ads we post on job boards, how we treat the candidates that I have hard times to find a constructive way to talk about this.
+When I get this feeling, I become more analytical.
 Analytical thoughts make me calm again.
 So let's break the hiring process in parts and then we take it from
 there: